 Studio microphones are expensive, and some of them are easy to damage if you don’t handle them correctly.
 Here are some simple guidelines to help you hook them up correctly:

 - Avoid bumping into your mics or knocking them over, and use shockmounts if they come equipped.
-The tiny diaphragms or ribbons in studio mics are sensitive to vibration and can break if mishandled or dropped.
+The tiny diaphragms in studio condenser mics are sensitive to vibration and can break if mishandled or dropped.

 - Turn the monitor volume down on your interface before you plug in any mics.
 Failure to do so can cause nasty feedback and possibly even damage your mics.

 - Check the manuals for your mics, preamps, and DI boxes and make sure they need phantom power (+48V) before turning it on.
 It’s possible to damage some equipment if you use phantom incorrectly.